Fred Borch

 He worked for a time as a civilian consultant for the prosecution teams of the Guantanamo military commissions.
-In 2006 he was hired for the position of the first archive historian for the Judge Advocate General Corps.
+In 2006 he was hired for the position of the first Regimental Historian and Archivist for the United States Army's Judge Advocate General Corps.
 He was awarded a Fulbright fellowship for 2012–2013 to serve as a visiting professor at the University of Leiden, teaching issues in terrorism and counter-terrorism.

+He continued to serve as the Regimental Historian and Archivist while also taking on the mantle of Professor of Legal History and Leadership until his retirement from Federal civilian service in 2023.
+When he retired, he had completed ten books about Judge Advocates throughout history and is continuing to work on publishing more volumes.
+He has also published over 200 legal and historical articles.

 Education

 Borch earned a B.A. in history from Davidson College in 1976, and was commissioned into the U.S. Army.
 He studied law at the University of North Carolina for his J.D. degree, then at the University of Brussels for an LL.M. in international and comparative law (magna cum laude).
+He has also received an LL.M from the Judge Advocate General's School; and M.A. from the Naval War College; an M.A. from the University of Virginia; and an M.A. from Norwich University.

 Military career

 A legal assistant to Fort Benning's Army Infantry School and the 325th Infantry Regiment, Borch spent two years as a defense counsel at the Army's Trial Defense Service in Kaiserslautern, Germany.